Why Are Major Unions Undermining the Progressive Strategy on Reconciliation? - Labor leaders from the AFL-CIO and AFT are undermining left Democrats in the reconciliation fight. But members are pushing back.

 While labor leaders continue to express support for Biden’s entire domestic agenda, some appear reluctant to discuss their position on the two-track legislative strategy.

 The AFL-CIO did not respond to emailed questions asking if it is confident that elements of the PRO Act would remain in the reconciliation package if the infrastructure bill were passed first.
-Three AFL-CIO affiliates that have been prominent in their advocacy for the PRO Act—the International Union of Painters and Allied Trades, Communications Workers of America, and Association of Flight Attendants—also did not respond to requests to clarify their own legislative strategy.
+Three AFL-CIO affiliates that have been prominent in their advocacy for the PRO Act—the International Union of Painters and Allied Trades, Communications Workers of America, and Association of Flight Attendants—also did not respond to requests to clarify their own legislative strategy (see update at the bottom of this article).

 In response to Weingarten’s letter, which she said was sent “on behalf of the 1.7 million members of the American Federation of Teachers,” a group of rank-and-file AFT members around the country are circulating a public letter urging her “to retract her statement and demand that Congress pass both bills together at the same time.”